behind the founding of NAAP's

 Each Gradiva® Award winner receives a handsome brass plaque etched with the image of Gradiva, which is based on a Pompeian relief similar to one that hung in Freud's office.

-An additional award, plus a $500 scholarship, will also be given for the best student work that advances Psychoanalysis.
+An additional award, plus a $500 scholarship, is given for the best student work that advances psychoanalysis.

-The awards are presented at a ceremony during the fall at NAAP's Annual Conference in New York City.
+The awards are presented during a ceremony at NAAP's Annual Conference held each fall in New York City.

 NAAP's Gradiva® Award

 In 1994, Robert Quackenbush proposed these awards for the best published, produced, or publicly exhibited works that advance psychoanalysis.
-The deadline for entries was on December 31 that same year.
-The winners of the first Gradiva® Awards were announced at a NAAP conference in the following spring of 1995 and included a revival of Moss Hart's play "Lady in the Dark," with Kitty Carlisle Hart accepting an award on behalf of her late husband, and Judith E. Daykin accepting an award as Executive Director for the play produced by Encores!
+The entry deadline was December 31 that same year.
+The winners of the first Gradiva® Awards were announced at a NAAP conference the following spring and included a revival of Moss Hart's play "Lady in the Dark," with Kitty Carlisle Hart accepting an award in behalf of her late husband, and Judith E. Daykin accepting an award as Executive Director for the play produced by Encores!

 The symbol for the Awards (now a registered trademark for NAAP) was designed and rendered in woodcut by Quackenbush, which in turn was etched on brass plates and mounted on wood for the final awards.
-Quackenbush based his rendering on a wall plaque that hung in Freud's office -- a plaster copy of an ancient Roman bas-relief in marble that is displayed in the Vatican Museum.
+Quackenbush based his rendering on a wall plaque that hung in Freud's office -- a plaster copy of an ancient Roman, marble bas-relief that is displayed in the Vatican Museum.